jsjoeio/joeprevite.com/src/data/posts/2020-01-03-sunsetting-dipchat.md

 ## Stay in touch

-If you'd like to stay in touch with me personally, you can [sign up for my newsletter](https://joeprevite.com/newsletter) or [stay connected with me on Twitter](https://twitter.com/jsjoeio).
+If you'd like to stay in touch with me personally, you can [find me on Twitter](https://twitter.com/jsjoeio).

 ## Special thanks